Iron Man (2008 film): Pre-production

-Additional casting for the film occurred over the next few months: Terrence Howard was announced in the role of Stark's best friend James "Rhodey" Rhodes in October 2006; Gwyneth Paltrow was cast as love interest Virginia "Pepper" Potts in January 2007; and Jeff Bridges was cast in an undisclosed role in February.
+Additional casting for the film occurred over the next few months: Terrence Howard was announced in the role of Stark's best friend James "Rhodey" Rhodes in October 2006.
+He had been the first actor cast for the film; Rachel McAdams was reportedly Favreau's first choice for the role of Virginia "Pepper" Potts, but she turned it down to focus on raising her own family.
+Gwyneth Paltrow was cast in the role instead in January 2007; and Jeff Bridges was cast in an undisclosed role in February.
 Don Cheadle had also been approached for the role of Rhodes, and would eventually replace Howard in the role starting with the sequel, Iron Man 2.
 Choosing a character to be the villain of the film was difficult, as Favreau felt Iron Man's arch-nemesis the Mandarin would not feel realistic, especially after Mark Millar gave his opinion on the script.
-The Mandarin had originally been envisioned as a rival to Tony Stark with a building of his own right next to Stark Industries, with the Mandarin eventually drilling a hole underneath Stark Industries to steal all of Stark's technology for himself; associate producer Jeremy Latchman described such story as "crazy terrible" and "underwhelming".
+The Mandarin had originally been envisioned as a rival to Tony Stark with a building of his own right next to Stark Industries, with the Mandarin eventually drilling a hole underneath Stark Industries to steal all of Stark's technology for himself; associate producer Jeremy Latcham described such story as "crazy terrible" and "underwhelming".
 Favreau felt only in a sequel, with an altered tone, would the fantasy of the Mandarin's rings be appropriate.
-The decision to push him into the background is comparable to Sauron in The Lord of the Rings, or Palpatine in Star Wars.
+The decision to push him into the background was compared to Sauron in The Lord of the Rings, or Palpatine in Star Wars.
 Favreau also wanted Iron Man to face a giant enemy.
-The switch from Mandarin to Obadiah Stane was done after Bridges was cast in that role, with Stane originally intended to become a villain in the sequel.
-The Crimson Dynamo was also a villain in early drafts of the script.
+The switch from Mandarin to Obadiah Stane was done after Bridges was cast in that role, with Stane originally intended to become a villain in the sequel; a version of the script intended to show Stane had escaped his damaged suit.
+The Crimson Dynamo was also a villain in early drafts of the script, including at one point combining the character with the Mandarin.
 Favreau felt it was important to include intentional inside references for fans of the comics, such as giving the two fighter jets that attack Iron Man the call signs of "Whiplash 1" and "Whiplash 2", a reference to the comic book villain Whiplash, and including Captain America's shield in Stark's workshop.